Sustainably-Themed Investing: Affecting Positive Change Through DisruptionListen

 Closely related to CleanTech, renewable energy production is also a theme of critical importance for environmentally- conscious investors.
 Despite being inherently related, these two themes are complementary to each other in that they primarily cover different parts along the climate / “green” value chain.
 CleanTech encompasses up-chain activities such as manufacturing of photovoltaic (PV) components, inverters, wind turbines/blades, grid components, and stationary storage/batteries.
 Further down the green value chain, renewable energy producers primarily engage in energy generation from renewable sources such as wind, solar, hydroelectric, geothermal, and biofuels.
 It is worth keeping in mind that beyond renewable energy, part of the CleanTech theme is related to pollution reducing practices like carbon capture, use, and storage (CCUS) and carbon dioxide removal (CDR) which could be useful for achieving carbon neutrality.

 Thematic investing and sustainable investing approaches are each important in their own right and top-of-mind for today’s increasingly ESG-minded investment community.
 In our view, sustainably-themed investing is a way for investors to recognize the benefits of both approaches, leveraging key concepts drawn from each.
 Importantly, looking at companies through a thematic lens could allow investors to grow their investments, while delivering tangible positive change on the environment and/or society.
-In particular, we believe several well-defined themes such as CleanTech, Renewable Energy Production, Electric Vehicles, Lithium & Battery Technology, Health & Wellness, Longevity, and Education, can all serve investors well in their quest to achieve multiple objectives (financial and otherwise) simultaneously.
+In particular, we believe well-defined themes such as CleanTech, Renewable Energy Production, and Clean Water, can all serve investors well in their quest to achieve multiple objectives (financial and otherwise) simultaneously.